 A key difference is that each chiropractor is uniquely trained and qualified to diagnose issues concerning your spine, muscles and joints.
 They’re also qualified to diagnose nervous system conditions related to your spine, muscles and joints.

 Chiropractors assess, diagnose and treat your conditions with non-invasive, medication-free, hands-on care.

-To learn to be a chiropractor and practise in Canada, students must first complete at least six to seven years of post-secondary education, including more than 4,200 hours of specialized chiropractic training.
+To learn to be a chiropractor and practise in Canada, students must first complete at least seven years of post-secondary education, including more than 4,200 hours of specialized chiropractic training.
 Following this formal education, graduates must pass standardized regulatory exams and attain a license to practise in a Canadian province or territory.